 - Feral Barrel Raspberry by Carolina Baurenhaus.
 I don’t like barrel aged beers apparently.

 - 2013 Grumpy Old Time by Westbrook Brewing.
 Way too “grumpy” I thought.

 - Nugget Shorts Collab With Steel String by Salud Cerveceria.

 Parking.
-Though the parking lot wasn’t completely used up by the tent, the parking for the Funk Collective Festival was, in general, very limited.
+The parking for the Funk Collective Festival was, in general, very limited.
 And this is a beer festival.
 As in you are drinking a lot.
 So be smart and just Uber there.
 That’s what we did and it was perfect.